aunoyp/aunoyp.github.io/_posts/2020-05-11-narrative.md

 Cool!
 The essay aims to establish my journey from introspection to outrospection, from internal thinking to empathy and awareness.
 But to break down the narrative, and discuss the logic and delivery, I decided to analyze each paragraph closely.
 I first wrote out literally what the paragraph described, then I extracted the big picture idea the paragraph contributed, and then conceived of a visual interpretation of the flow of the logic.

 ![Close read of personal statement](https://aunoyp.github.io/images/05_12_2020_narrative_analysis.png)

+The essay starts off well.
+The introductory paragraph serves as a summary of the narrative; reminiscent of a invocation before an epic poem.
+The narrative is succinct and follows a coherent arc.
+The nice circle I drew feels very appropriate!

+Paragraphs 2-4 do a great job of following the arc established by the first paragraph.
+There is a consistent progression of the theme, and development of my character / mental state.
+The thematic development presents itself painlessly from the text, and does a decent job of showing (to be honest there is a bit too much telling for my liking).

+However, paragraph 5 marks the point in which the essay runs off the rails.
+The description of Dr. Herrera and Hector profoundly impacted me, but did not serve to advance the narrative.
+I visually described it as squiggles at the same point as the previous paragraph.
+The thematic content matched the previous paragraph, but did not clearly add a new point to the narrative.
+Instead it weakly described the same thing again: medicine, connection, empathy, and awareness interconnect with each another.

+Paragraph 6-8 find an entirely new track and heads in a different direction entirely.
+The mistake comes from a natural source.
+My chronological narrative evolved this way, so I felt compelled to recreate the temporal order of the events.
+However, a good story thematically progresses regardless of the chronological truth.
+This understanding is so freaking ancient I feel stupid for not thinking about this.
+Odysseus starting in Phaeacia (the middle of the chronological story) had a function other than being bohemian!!!

+In order to establish my passion for research, I damaged the integrity of the essay.
+Thematically, connection represents a compelling and pervasive aspect of my story.
+In this case, the primary idea stood strong.
+The delivery of the idea did not, well, deliver.
+Paragraph 6 retained some scraps of connection, and perhaps if the drive to understand connection led to my research interest, the passion for research could have been well integrated into the essay.

+Would I need to write this again (which might be soon), I would step away from the connection theme.
+The reason I say this is that connection, social isolation, and empathy could be better pursued as a social worker.
+As a doctor, my primary job demands that I study and interact with pathology.
+Although I don't enjoy essays that talk about loved ones with diseases, they effectively communicate the logic of their idea. _I want to be a doctor so I can cure epilepsy_.
+Simple!

+Ironically, I do a great job of this in my why MD/PhD essay.
+Here's the last paragraph:

+>The early events in our lives, like the trauma of abuse and isolation, can hurt the development of our brains.
+These changes can prevent us from responding to punishment and learning from our mistakes, and lead to rejection from society.
+As an M.D./P.h.D, I want to be at the forefront of studying the development of the brain and its capacity to learn and work to heal these traumas of the past.
+I want everyone, despite their circumstances, to have a chance to be accepted in the world.

+There it is.
+Many young children and adolescents deal with a host of neurological and psychiatric disorders that arise from genetic and environmental conditions.
+As a physician, I can work to improve their lives by providing treatment and researching the changes that occur in their brains to develop new therapies and drugs.
+My exposure to medicine encouraged me that I can make a difference in people's lives not just through treatment and research, but empathy as well.

+Oof.
+Well, this helped me understand more about myself and hopefully will inform my future writing and thinking.